Skip to main content

 Agentโ€‹

 The agent is the worker which executes the workflows.
 Woodpecker agents can execute work using a backend like docker or kubernetes.
-By default if you choose to deploy an agent using docker-compose the agent simply use docker for the backend as well.
+By default if you choose to deploy an agent using docker compose the agent simply use docker for the backend as well.
 So nothing to worry about here.
 If you still prefer to adjust the agent to your needs, check the agent configuration page.